Coast Guard Squadron One: 1969

-In February 1969, Squadron One personnel began training RVN engineers in the maintenance and repair of the Point class cutters that would eventually be turned over to the South Vietnamese under the Vietnamization program.
+In February 1969, Squadron One personnel began training RVNN engineers in the maintenance and repair of the Point class cutters that would eventually be turned over to the South Vietnamese under the Vietnamization program.

 On 22 March during routine operations involving the inspection of fishing craft for contraband arms and supplies, the chief engineer, Chief Engineman Morris S. Beeson of the Point Orient was killed by ambush fire from three shore positions while attempting to board a sampan near Qui Nhon.

 On 27 March, Point Dume was notified by a unit of the U.S. Army's 173rd Airborne Brigade that a VC unit was located at a village 40 mi north of Qui Nhon and Point Dume was requested to perform a blocking patrol while the brigade's troops conducted a sweep.
 Point Dume assisted with naval gunfire support.
 Additionally, in the aftermath, a landing party helped to destroy 41 sampans that had been used to transport VC supplies.

-The first turnover of Squadron One cutters occurred on 16 May with the transfer of Point League and Point Garnet to the RVN.
-An elaborate ceremony was held at the RVN Base in Saigon with dignitaries from many area naval activities witnessing the turnover of the two cutters.
+The first turnover of Squadron One cutters occurred on 16 May with the transfer of Point League and Point Garnet to the RVNN.
+An elaborate ceremony was held at the Saigon Naval Shipyard with dignitaries from many area naval activities witnessing the turnover of the two cutters.
 On 5 June, Division 11 was disestablished and its cutters were transferred to Division 13.
 The need for Squadron One cutters had been supplanted by the shallower draft PCFs and Patrol Boat, River (PBRs) that were being concentrated in the Mekong Delta region for use in Operation Sealords.
 With better foul weather stationkeeping abilities than the U.S. Navy craft, the Point-class cutters of the Squadron were shifted for use during the northeast monsoon season in the northern half of the country.

 On 9 August while conducting a harassment and interdiction mission aboard Point Arden, a misfire occurred with the mortar killing Lieutenant Junior Grade Michael W. Kirkpatrick, the cutter's executive officer, and Engineman First Class Michael H. Painter.

 1970 – Vietnamization and disestablishment

 With the growing dissatisfaction of the American public about the war in Vietnam in 1969, high officials in the Nixon Administration sought a way to disengage the United States from the war.

 Part of the strategy to placate public opinion was to remove most U.S. combat troops from Vietnam and turnover supplies and equipment to the South Vietnamese military, known as Vietnamization.
 Other parts of the plan, referred to as Accelerated Turnover to Vietnamese (ACTOV), included the training of Vietnamese in the use of equipment that was to be turned over to them and a gradual phase-in of responsibilities for the conduct of the war by the South Vietnamese.
-The first assets turned over to the Vietnamese under ACTOV occurred on 1 February 1969 when 25 mostly smaller U.S. Navy vessels were transferred to the RVN to be used in supporting Operation Sealords in the Mekong Delta.
+The first assets turned over to the Vietnamese under ACTOV occurred on 1 February 1969 when 25 mostly smaller U.S. Navy vessels were transferred to the RVNN to be used in supporting Operation Sealords in the Mekong Delta.